Your membership has expired

 Increasingly, Cavitt says, audiologists are unbundling hearing consultation services from the actual cost of hearing aids.
 So if you find yourself with an OTC hearing aid you’re unable to figure out and you haven’t gotten adequate support from the company, you can always take the device in to have an audiologist help you with it.

-Just be prepared to pay for that service, Cavitt says: A visit to the audiologist for this sort of consultation is likely to cost somewhere between $100 and $300.
+Just be prepared to pay for that service, Cavitt says.
 Call ahead to find out whether the provider will help with an OTC hearing aid, what you can expect to pay, and whether your insurance will help cover the cost.

 Catherine Roberts